 The Substance Abuse Prevention and Treatment Team (SAPT) has created a Recovery Guide to assist.
 It has excellent resources including many helpful sites from our partners at Hazelden Betty Ford, Thoughts for the Day, access to on-line meetings and a host of helpful nonjudgmental, confidential sites at your finger-tips.

-C4 (formerly L6) Q: Someone I care about seems to be really struggling right now.
-Where can I get immediate help? *Updated 11/23/2020*
+C4 Q: Someone I care about seems to be really struggling right now.
+Where can I get immediate help or resources to refer this person to?

 C5 (formerly L10) Q: Who is my chaplain?